What is a tooth abscess?

 - Bad breath

-- Bitter taste (often described as salty)
+- Bitter or bad taste in the mouth (often described as salty)

 - A draining sore on the gum